Join Anna Maria’s

 preparing the icing

-This icing is not traditional Italian, but is very practical.
-In fact hardens quickly, but stays melt long enough for you to use it.
-When is dry has a very shiny and smooth patina.
-If becomes too hard, just add a little bit of water and place it back on the stove until melt again.
+This icing is not traditionally Italian, but it is very practical.
+In fact, it hardens quickly, but stays melted long enough for you to use it.
+When it is dry, it has a very shiny and smooth patina.
+If becomes too hard, just add a little bit of water and place it back on the stove until it melts again.

-Remove from the stove and combine the chopped chocolate until fully melt.
+Remove from the stove and combine the chopped chocolate until it is fully

 Turn the mostaccioli upside down.
-Using a pastry brush paint with the chocolate the bottom of the mostaccioli.
-When the chocolate is hard, after about 10 minutes, paint the sides and top of the mostaccioli with abundant chocolate icing and set aside for the chocolate to harden.
+Using a pastry brush, paint the bottoms of the mostaccioli with the chocolate.
+When the chocolate is hard, after about 10 minutes, paint the sides and top of the mostaccioli with abundant chocolate icing and set them aside for the chocolate to harden.

 for the icing